lamanno-epfl/EUCLID/README.md

 Contact: luca.fusarbassini@epfl.ch, gioele.lamanno@epfl.ch

-The files to run the tutorial are available on Zenodo:
+The files to run the tutorial are available on Zenodo: https://zenodo.org/records/15689279 (they are also downloaded automatically from the tutorial notebook)

 EUCLID was developed by Luca Fusar Bassini in the La Manno and D'Angelo Labs at EPFL (2023-2025), for the Lipid Brain Atlas project.
 The name was inspired from the beautiful Sleep Token song: https://www.youtube.com/watch?v=DDdByJYUVeA